alibaba-archive/aliyun-odps-flume-plugin/README.md

-# ODPS Sink Plugin for Apache Flume
+# Odps Sink Plugin for Apache Flume
 ---

-The ODPS sink streams events data into a ODPS table.
+The Odps sink streams events data into a datahub topic.
 It has the following features:

-- Map structured data to corresponding columns in the ODPS table.
+- Map structured data to corresponding columns in the datahub topic.
-- Support partition table, create partition automatically if not exists.
 - Currently only support delimited text data.
 - Highly customizable.
 - Compatible with all the features of Flume, such as fan-in and fan-out flows, contextual routing and backup routes (fail-over) for failed hops.